 When her son Austin became involved with Biodiversity Galiano, his learning reminded her of what she was taught by her grandparents growing up.
 She was intrigued by the complementary aspects of Indigenous knowledge and ecology, so when she learned of IMERSS and the collaboration with Indigenous-led nonprofit Whiteswan Environmental, she was in awe!
 It folded together many of her values and interests—biodiversity, cultural importance of place and species, preservation of knowledge for future generations, action against climate change, community engagement and participation, and transboundary connections.
 It was these shared diverse interests that led to her engagement with IMERSS and other regional initiatives.

-Jeannine’s main focus with IMERSS is coordinating the Xetthecum ecocultural mapping pilot project.
+Currently, Jeannine’s main focus with IMERSS is coordinating the Xetthecum ecocultural mapping pilot project.

 Jeannine lives with her partner Laurie and two of her three children, plus their cats Lilo and Stitch, Cronk the bearded dragon, Pug the Pug, some fish, as well as Austin’s collection of ants and a couple of spiders.
-Reading is one of her favorite hobbies.
+Reading is one of her favourite hobbies.
 She feels most at peace when near the water, relaxing or exploring.

 While pursuing her PhD in Biological Oceanography, Elaine was introduced to Electron Microscopy.
 She now runs world leading electron microscopy labs at UVic which are open to every discipline.